 \section{Reachability in Bipartite Network Games}

-In this section we focus on lower bounds for the \Reach\ problem in general network games.
-Throughout, we focus on the empty matching as the initial matching and show that \Reach\ is \classNP-hard to decide.
-This is in contrast to correlated network games, where \Reach\ is true and for every initial matching there is always a polynomial sequence to a locally stable matching~\cite{Hoefer11}.
-However, we here show that given a distinct matching to reach, deciding \Reach\ becomes \classNP-hard, even for correlated job-market games.
+In this section we focus on lower bounds for the \Reach\ problem in bipartite network games.
+Throughout, we focus on the empty matching as a natural candidate for the initial matching and show that \Reach\ is \classNP-hard to decide.
+This is in contrast to correlated network games, where \Reach\ is always true, and for every initial matching there is a polynomial path to a locally stable matching~\cite{Hoefer13}.
+However, we show that given a distinct matching to reach, deciding \Reach\ becomes \classNP-hard, even for correlated job-market games.

-Additionally, we give a network game and an initial matching so that we need an exponential number of steps before reaching any locally stable matching.
-This is again in contrast to the correlated case, where every reachable stable matching can be reached by a polynomial number of improvement steps.
+Additionally, we give a network game and an initial matching such that we need an exponential number of steps before reaching any locally stable matching.
+This is again in contrast to the correlated case, in which we show that every reachable locally stable matching can be reached by a polynomial path.